 What does Public Liability Insurance cover?

-Public Liability insurance protects your business by providing compensation for property damage and personal injury or death in circumstances not covered by the Accident Compensation Commission (ACC).
+PL insurance protects your business by providing compensation for property damage and personal injury or death in circumstances not covered by the Accident Compensation Commission (ACC).

 The purpose of Public Liability insurance is to give your business protection against unwanted and unforeseen risks.
 While you may not be found negligent of the allegation or claim, the related legal and defence costs could be enough to potentially put you out of business for good.